roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Trisha grinned as she righted herself, gently slipping her body back into the driver's seat, arranging her miniskirt and pulling the little tank top as far down her body as it would go.
 She was about to start the car when she realized that her thong was still stretched around her thighs; with her pussy still full of Mr. Jackson's cum, she would probably leave a permanent stain on the seat.

  Oh well!Trisha giggled to herself, then started the car.
 Mr. Jackson was still standing in the middle of the parking lot, unable to take his eyes off the young brunette, now sitting properly in her car.
 Anyone who saw her then would think she was just another eighteen-year-old, cute and sweet and innocent.
 With a wink and a wave at the janitor, the cheerleader shifted into drive and started home.
-Report_Story #1